-My name is Amy Eyrie (E-RYT) and I’m the creator of Dharma Lounge.
-I have a B.A. in creative writing/poetry and a minor in astrophysics.
-I’ve worked as a journalist and editor in both the U.S. and Europe.
-After leaving the hectic world of film and television, I immersed myself in Eastern philosophy.
-In 1997, I attended the Precious Garland Teachings of Nagarjuna with H.H. the Dalai Lama and have studied with prominent teachers such as Tenzin Wangyal Rinpoche and Srivatsa Ramaswami.
+Ajna (is an E-RYT 200 and the creator of Dharma Lounge.
+In 1997, Ajna attended the Precious Garland Teachings of Nagarjuna with H.H. the Dalai Lama and have studied with prominent teachers such as Tenzin Wangyal Rinpoche and Srivatsa Ramaswami.
 I’ve also taken the Bodhisattva Vow from H.H. the Dalai Lama.

 I divide my time between editing Dharma Lounge, writing fiction and teaching yoga and meditative techniques to yogis whose stressed-out Western lifestyle has depleted them of vital energy and connection to their true nature; pure radiant consciousness.